 Why we choose the Sony A7 II:

-Steadier low light shots aren’t the only thing Sony improved with the second generation, either.
-The A7 II has a better autofocus system, and while the quality of the images are similar, video sees big improvements in quality with more options and that stabilization system that keeps camera shake to a minimum.
+Steadier low light shots aren’t the only thing Sony improved with the second generation A7.
+The camera has a much better autofocus system, and video sees big improvements in quality with more customization options and, of course, that stabilization system that keeps camera shake to a minimum.
+However, video remains at 1080p — if you need 4K, you’ll have to upgrade to the A7 III.

-If you need to shoot action, the 2.5 to 5 fps burst mode of the A7 II may not cut it, and you may want to save a little longer for the 10 fps from the current A7 III.
-Battery life, low light image quality, and autofocus are also better on the A7 III.
-But, if you want maximum quality for minimum budget, the Sony A7 II (or even the original Sony A7) is the first place we suggest looking.
+For sports and action, the 5-fps burst mode of the A7 II may not cut it, and falls well short of the A7 III’s 10 fps.
+Battery life, low light image quality, and autofocus are also better on the A7 III, but if you want maximum quality for minimum budget, the Sony A7 II is the first place we suggest looking.

 Read our Sony A7 II review